 The District of Columbia Public Charter School Board leases its office space under an operating lease which expires on July 31, 2005.
 Future minimum rental payments are noted above.
-In addition, the Board is obligated to pay a proportionate share (7.57%) of any increase of real estate taxes over the Base Real Estate Tax amount.
-An estimate of the annual increase has not been provided for in the above.
-Rent expense for the year ended September 30, 2000 was \$35,429.
+Rent expense for the year ended September 30, 2001 was \$53,120.